-Unsatisfactory - 1 Basic - 2 Proficient - 3 Distinguished - 4 Much instructional time is lost through inefficient classroom routines and procedures.
-There is little or no evidence that the teacher is managing instructional groups, transitions, and/or the handling of materials and supplies effectively.
-There is little evidence that students know or follow established routines.
+• Management of transitions thro uch instructional time is lost C ! +! !- supplies Performance of non- instructional duties Supervision of volunteers and paraprofessionals Thei students Thei that instructional and Thei students utines and procedures. ere is little or no evidence at the teacher is managing structional groups, transitions, d/or the handling of materials d supplies effectively. ere is little evidence that udents know or follow tablished routines.
 Some instructional time is lost through only partially effective classroom routines and procedures.
 The teacher's management of instructional groups, transitions, and/or the handling of materials and supplies is inconsistent, the result being some disruption of learning.
 With regular guidance and prompting, students follow established routines.
 There is little loss of instructional time because of effective classroom routines and procedures.
-The teacher's management of instructional groups and the handling of materials and sup- plies are consistently successful.
+The teacher's management of instructional groups and the handling of materials and supplies are consistently successful.
 With minimal guidance and prompting, students follow established classroom routines.
 Instructional time is maximized because of efficient classroom routines and procedures.
 Students contribute to the management of instructional groups, transitions, and the handling of materials and supplies.
 Routines are well understood and may be initiated by students.